pyhope/hubbard_v/README.md

 - The script assumes periodic boundary conditions when calculating distances.
 - Ensure the input structure file follows the Quantum Espresso format.
 - Only the first 8 values from `Fe2_V.txt` and `Fe3_V.txt` are used for each Fe atom.

+## Example
+The inputs and results of an example run can be found in `example/`.